UW-Hydro/VIC/docs/Documentation/Drivers/Classic/OutputFormatting.md

 ## Specifying Output Time Step

 VIC can now aggregate the output variables to a user-defined output interval, via the `OUTFREQ` setting in the [global parameter file](GlobalParam.md).
 When  `OUTFREQ` is set, it describes aggregation frequency for an output stream.
 Valid options for frequency are: NEVER, NSTEPS, NSECONDS, NMINUTES, NHOURS, NDAYS, NMONTHS, NYEARS, DATE, END.
-Count may be an positive integer or a string with date format YYYY-MM-DD[-SSSSS] in the case of DATE.
+Count may be a positive integer or a string with date format YYYY-MM-DD[-SSSSS] in the case of DATE.
 Default `frequency` is `NDAYS`.
 Default `count` is 1.

 ## Optional Output File Headers